benelsen/covid19lu/README.md

 ## [luxembourg.csv](luxembourg.csv)

-Data is sparse, missing data points are not imputed or backfilled.
+Data is sparse, missing data points are not imputed or back-filled.

 - `date`